zeisler/active_mocker/README.md

 ### Known Limitations

-**::mock** model names and table names must follow the default ActiveRecord naming pattern.
+* **::mock** model names and table names must follow the default ActiveRecord naming pattern.
+* Included/extended modules will not be loaded unless they are required explicitly.

 ## Contributing